chris-schaefer03/vocab-trainer-cli/README.md

 - Java 17
 - IntelliJ IDEA
 - Gson with a custom LocalDateAdapter for JSON serialization/deserialization of LocalDate
+- Secure password handling using MessageDigest and SHA-256
 - JUnit 5 for unit testing
 - Clean, modular object-oriented design
 - Command-line interface using Scanner
 - Persistent file handling with JSON
-- Real-world error handling and user interaction in console
+- Real-world error handling
 - Planned GUI using JavaFX or Web technologies

 ---